donald-keighley/lasr/README.md

 ```

 Currently, the only function is read.las which will import a vector of
-LAS file paths into a two part list.
-The first element of the list is
+LAS file paths into a multi-part list.
+Each section of the file is now
-named header and contains a data.table of header data.
-The second
-element of the list is named curves and contains a data.table of the
+stored as a separate element.
+In order to accomodate LAS 3.0 files which
+may have multiple log data sections, the log parameter, log definition,
+and log data are combined into one element called a “curveset”.
+If your
-associated log curve data.
-If your vector of paths contains more than
+vector of paths contains more than one file, the output will be a list
-one file, the output will be a list of the aformentioned lists.
+of the aformentioned lists.

 Here is an example reading a single LAS file that is included with the
 package: